 Where Do I Buy a PC?

 All PC's should be purchased in the Market Center.
-Select the Insight tile and then select "Computer Standards".
+Select the Insight tile.
+Once at this page, then you can click on the "Click Here to Order Now" button to view the Company Standards.
 Anyone can be a "shopper" by taking the Market Center on-line training.
 For more information on purchasing in the Market Center read the Shopping and Requisitioning manuals.

 What are the PC Hardware Standards for a work PC?

 All PC's are purchased from Insight under state contract.
 All computers have been pre-configured to meet all recommended requirements.
 Most systems have options to increase the capabilities like more memory (recommended), bigger screen, or a solid state drive (SSD) to make them even better.
 All systems ship with the same KUMC image.
-Due to state requirements all computers automatically come with a four year extended warranty.
-There are no bad decisions, the wrong system can't be purchased.
+Due to state requirements, all computers automatically come with a four year extended warranty.
+More information on the extended warranty (HP CarePack) can be found on the Insight tile.

 What PC's are Available?